Some people are born with weak cheek structure; others have lost contour as they have aged. Cheek enhancement is an option for improving your cheeks.

 How do I decide which cheek augmentation method is best?

-Dr. Price performs cheek augmentation with surgical implants, fat transfer, or injection of dermal fillers.
+Dr. Price performs cheek augmentation at our Guilford, CT office with surgical implants, fat transfer, or injection of dermal fillers.
 Each option has pluses and minuses.

 Implanting silicone or hydroxyapatite cheek implants